Knowledge Base

 • Setting Up KUDO for Onsite Events

-Display the KUDO Mobile Link QR code on presentation screens, signage, or printed materials.
-Attendees scan it with their phones, choose their preferred language, and immediately start hearing translated audio or reading live captions.
-No app download needed.
+Once KUDO is connected to the meeting space, display the meeting’s Mobile Link and QR code on presentation screens, signage, or printed materials.
+The attendees scan the QR code with their phones, choose their preferred language, and immediately start listening to translated audio or reading live captions in their favorite mobile browser.
+No app download is required.

 Minimum Requirements